gitextensions/GitExtensionsDoc/source/getting_started.rst

 .. figure:: /images/install/ssh.png

     Choose the SSH client to use.
-PuTTY is the default because it has better Windows integration.
+PuTTY is the default because it has better Windows integration, but Pageant must be running.

 .. image:: /images/install/ready.png